Castlin History, Family Crest & Coats of Arms

+The origins of the Castlin surname lie with the Anglo-Saxon tribes of Britain.
+The name Castlin began when someone in that family worked as a person who worked in a castle.
 The original bearer of the surname Castlin may have held the post of governor or constable of the castle.
 However, the surname might also be derived from residence near a castle, or from services or rent owed to a castle.
 The surname Castlin is derived from the Old Norman French word castel, which means castle.

 Early Origins of the Castlin family

 The surname Castlin was first found in Sussex where Richard and Robert Castel were first recorded 1148-54.
 They were descended from the Lords of Iystynton, and a few years later in 1201 John Castle held estates in Leicestershire.

 The Hundredorum Rolls of 1273 listed Alan de Castell, London; and Andrew de Castello, Norfolk.
 Later the Yorkshire Poll Tax Rolls included Thomas de Castell; and Magota del Castell as holding lands there at that time.
 The Household Book of Queen Isabelle listed Roger atte Castell in 1358 and Kirby's Quest included William atte Castle, Somerset, 1 Edward III (during the first year's reign of King Edward III.

 In Scotland, "Ricardus de Castello is mentioned in a charter by David I, c.
 1142.
 Magister Peter de Castro witnessed a confirmation by Galfridus. bishop of Dunkeld, of the church of Madirnyn (Madderty) and lands of the Abthan of Maddirnyn in 1238.
 Normannus de Castello, burgess of Dundee, witnessed Ysabell de Brus's gift of her messuage of Cragyn near Dundee to the monks of Lundors, c.
 1240. "